brightp-py/jaseci/examples/CanoniCAI/mycode/report.md

 The bible was very informative on how to install everything needed for this walkthrough.
 I liked the chill, conversation vibe it had at times, good fun.
-There were quite a few typoes, though.
+There were quite a few typos, though.
 Maybe I'll practice my forking skills by going through the original latex file for that document.